amgraham/dlist/README.md

 dlist - simple directory listing
 ====

-An empty folder presented by [Apache](http://apache.org) (and others) is very ugly. [dlist](https://github.com/amgraham/dlist) strives to replace the default in a less-ugly, and slightly-more-useful manner.
-I hope you find it useful.
+An empty folder presented by [Apache](http://apache.org) (and others) is very ugly, offers little in customization, and can be a chore to work with. [dlist](https://github.com/amgraham/dlist) strives to replace the default in a less-ugly, and slightly-more-useful manner.

+I hope you find it as useful as I have attempted to make it.

 Features
 ----

-dlist's goal is to match the feature set of Apache's default directory list, with a few enhancements (mostly style), in doing so, you can sort the files by the various columns.
+dlist's goal is to match the feature set of Apache's default directory list, with a few enhancements (mostly style, but a little substance), in doing so, you can sort the files by the various columns.
 Clicking them again will reverse the order.

-There is a [demo available](http://smarterfish.com/assets/) that showcases the various features and design of dlist.
-Another [demo is available](http://craft.smarterfish.com/map/) that showcases some of the [helper file](#helper-file) features.
+There is a [demo available](http://craft.smarterfish.com/map/) that showcases the various features and design of dlist.

-There is a [soft feature](#handler-files) (one might call it a dangling-of-toes-into-a-cold-pool-implementation) of handling [markdown](http://daringfireball.net/projects/markdown/) files (`*.md`) [which could creep](https://github.com/amgraham/dlist/issues/new) into handling other types of files.

 Installation
 ----

 You only *really* need `dir-listing.php`, [grab the file](https://raw.github.com/amgraham/dlist/master/dir-listing.php), make any [adjustments](#enhancement) you might need to make, and place it somewhere accessible on your web-host of choice.

+## Placement

 It is recommended to place it somewhere easy (read; universally accessible), and then link it into other directories.
 Keep in mind, any associated [helper files](#helper-file) will need to go within the various directories that require them.

     cd /var/www/bin/
     ln -s ../assets/dir-listing.php ./index.php

-If you wanted to have a `.dir-list` file as well, it must be placed in the same directory.

-    #/var/www/bin/.dir-list
-    <?php
-    $ignore = array("markdown.php", "secret-file.html");

-	$details = "<p>A small collection of <em>hopefully</em> helpful documents.</p>";
-	?>

 I'm very aware that for multiple directories this is a chore, I'm [open to suggestions](https://github.com/amgraham/dlist/issues/new) on how to alleviate the initial investment.